 Transportation in Huntsville State Park

-Huntsville State Park is ideal for RV campers, with no driving restrictions.
+Head north out of Houston on I-45 and drive 65-miles north to Huntsville State Park.
+RVers with larger rigs should take note of the covered bridge along I-45.
+The park can be accessed along State Park Road 40 and is ideal for RV campers, with no driving restrictions.
 RVs of any size should be able to navigate the roads with no problem.
 The only issue they may face is the occasional windy day, but even that should not create too much trouble for drivers or campers.
+Even in the park, roads are tarred, and you won't need to navigate sandy or dirt roads.

-Parking in the Huntsville State Park is normally no problem.
-A popular destination, the Park has plenty of parking in its regular lots and overflow areas when things get crowded.
-The only problem you may run into is during peak holidays.
-If you’re planning on visiting over Labor Day, the Fourth of July or Memorial Day, you may want to plan ahead and get there early.
+Parking in Huntsville State Park is usually no problem.
+A popular destination, the park has plenty of parking in its regular lots and overflow areas when things get crowded.
+The only time you may struggle with parking is during peak holidays.
+If you’re planning on visiting over Labor Day, the Fourth of July, or Memorial Day, you may want to plan and get there early.

 Campgrounds and parking in Huntsville State Park